gohugoio/hugo/content/contribute/documentation.md

 The Hugo documentation comes with very robust shortcodes to help you add interactive code snippets.

 {{% note %}}
-With both `code` and `output` shortcodes, *you must include triple back ticks and language declaration*.
+With the `code` shortcodes, *you must include triple back ticks and a language declaration*.
 This was done by design so that the shortcode wrappers were easily added to legacy documentation and will be that much easier to remove if needed in future versions of the Hugo docs.
-We assume that the triple-back-tick syntax will live longer than our current, pretty shortcode. {{< emo ":smile:" >}}
+We assume that the triple-back-tick syntax will live longer than our current, pretty shortcode.
 {{% /note %}}

 #### `code`